Dual Control of Exploration and Exploitation for Auto-Optimisation Control with Active Learning: Problem Statement

 It follows from the definition of $ \tilde r(k+1|k)$ in \eqref{eqn: residual J} that $\bE \left[ \tilde r(k+1|k) \vert \mathbf I_{k+1 | k} \right] =0$.
 Thus, by further noting that $y(k+1|k)$ and $ \bar r(k+1|k) $ are deterministic, the cross term in \eqref{eqn: dual derivation} equals to zero, yielding

 \begin{remark} The objective function in \eqref{eqn: dual derivation 2} exhibits dual effects.
 Minimising the first term in \eqref{eqn: dual derivation 2} drives the system state to estimated nominal value, which corresponds to the exploitation effect.
 In control terminology, it can be understood as tracking a nominal reference, thus also referred to as optimality tracking.
-The second term characterises the level of uncertainty (variance) associated with the predicted optimal operational condition, which is related to the exploration effect.
-According to the classic dual control concept \cite{feldbaum1960dual1,bar1974dual}, a control input is said to have dual effects if it can affect at least one $r$th-order central moment of a state variable ($r>1$), in addition to its effect on the state.
-In fact, the dual control framework developed in this paper is a generalisation of the classic one \cite{feldbaum1960dual1} in the sense that our formulation deals with not only system uncertainty but also environment uncertainty (the operational condition $r^* = l(\theta^*)$ is determined by the environment parameters $\theta^*$).
+The second term characterises the level of uncertainty (variance in this case) associated with the predicted optimal operational condition, which is related to the exploration effect.
+According to the classic dual control concept \cite{feldbaum1960dual1,bar1974dual}, a control input is said to have dual effects if it can affect at least one $j$th-order central moment of a state variable ($j>1$), in addition to its effect on the state. { In fact, the dual control framework developed in this paper is a generalisation of the classic one \cite{feldbaum1960dual1} in the sense that our formulation deals with not only system uncertainty but also environment uncertainty (the operational condition $r^* = l(\theta^*)$ is determined by the environment parameters $\theta^*$).
 This subtle difference endows the system with capability of exploring the operational environment and in the meanwhile exploiting its current belief.
-Recently, DCEE has demonstrated superior and promising performance in autonomous search \cite{Chen2021DCEE,Rhodes2021dual}. \end{remark}
+Moreover, this paper provides a solution framework to auto-optimisation control problems with complete theoretical analysis, whereas \cite{feldbaum1960dual1} considers adaptive control problems without formal analysis.} Recently, DCEE has demonstrated superior and promising performance in autonomous search \cite{Chen2021DCEE,Rhodes2021dual}. \end{remark}

 \begin{remark} According to \cite{Antsaklis2020autonomy}, the level of autonomy can be measured in terms of the set of goals that the system is able to accomplish subject to a set of uncertainties.
 As a result, it is required that the system can exploit its available knowledge to accomplish the goals, and at the same time it should be able to actively explore the operational environment to reduce knowledge uncertainty.
 Effective trading-off between exploration and exploitation has been a long standing issue, particularly in artificial intelligence, control and decision-making in complex and uncertain environment.
 In control society, some recent works explicitly introduce trade-off coefficients to incorporate the exploration terms into model predictive control problems, e.g., \cite{Heirung2017dual, mesbah2018stochastic}.
 This inevitably incurs tedious efforts in tuning the coefficients to balance exploration and exploitation.
 In view of the derivation of \eqref{eqn: dual derivation 2}, it is clear that the dual effects in DCEE are naturally embedded, since they are derived from a physically meaningful value function in~\eqref{eqn: optimal operational condition formulation}. \end{remark}